-The accompanying schedule of expenditures of federal awards (the schedule) includes the federal award activity of Community Access, Inc., under programs of the federal government for the year ended June 30, 2016.
+The accompanying schedule of expenditures of federal awards (the schedule) includes the federal award activity of the Organization, under programs of the federal government for the year ended June 30, 2017.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the schedule presents only a selected portion of the operations of Community Access, Inc., it is not intended to and does not present the financial position, changes in net assets, nor cash flows of Community Access, Inc.
+Because the schedule presents only a selected portion of the operations of the Organization, it is not intended to and does not present the financial position, changes in net assets, nor cash flows of Community Access, Inc.